berwickgeek/mcp-servers/src/memory-mongo/README.md

-# MCP Memory Server with MongoDB
+# Memory MongoDB MCP Server

-This repository contains an MCP (Model Context Protocol) server that provides Claude with memory capabilities through a knowledge graph stored in MongoDB.
-The server uses a REST API for persistence, allowing the memory to be shared and persisted across sessions.
+This MCP server provides Claude with memory capabilities through a knowledge graph stored in MongoDB.
+It uses a REST API for persistence, allowing the memory to be shared and persisted across sessions.

 ## Features